jeremehancock/ubuntu-ce-parental-controls/README.md

 ### [Check out UbuntuCE](https://ubuntuce.com/)

+Note: This is a deb package wrapper for [malcontent](https://gitlab.freedesktop.org/pwithnall/malcontent)

 ## Disclaimer

 All code is provided as-is without any warranty.
 This tool will download and setup a new hosts file.
 It will be making